 By far the most popular colours for stocking linings are Bright Red JRL02 and Dark Red JRL07, Dark Blue JRL06 and Green JRL08.
 These shades are always in stock in our Somerset workshop.

 Shades do vary from time to time, but we always try to keep both a bright and a dark red in stock for use with the Christmas designs.
 Very occasionally a lining colour may be out of stock because of seasonal demands, so please also choose a second option for lining colour if you can.
+We also have a turquoise, which is a lovely lining colour for Fairytale or either of the two Owls stockings.

 Lining fabric – dotty